Meet An Adoptable Dog

 Reason for being in rescue?
 Owner release to NC shelter, no reason given

 What kind of home would be best for me?
-Zander has turned into the perfect little lap dog with all of the caregivers here at the rescue.
-He loves attention and being baby talked.
+Zander has turned into a little lap dog with all of the caregivers here at the rescue.
+He loves attention and being baby talked but only when he starts to trust you and come out of his shell.
 He can get aggravated with other dogs and growls when they get too close or steal attention away from him but has never offered to attack.
 Part of this may be simply he knows he is a bit weaker and is protecting himself.
 While he does not have to be an only dog, he could do well with a laid back companion, but he'd probably be happier as the one and only.
 Zander will resource guard the person he really bonds with, but this is a behavior that can be managed.
+He would do best in a quiet, calm home.

 How do I act when I meet new people?
 Friendly.
 He needs some space when he's first getting to know someone, but he does seek affection from them more and more.